uhm-coe/kapa/README.md

   When Rails renders a view, it will first look in the app/views directory of your application.
 If it cannot find the view there, it will check in the app/views directories of KAPA engine.
 Therefore, to customize views, you simply need to copy a view file from the engine to your app and start editing from there.

-  For example, the following command will copy the main layout file from the engine and place in the corresponding directory.
+  To simplify this process, we implemented kapa::cp generator, which copies a file from the engine and place in the corresponding directory in your app.
+For example, the following command will copy the main layout file from the engine and place in app/views/kapa/layouts/.
   ```
   rails g kapa:cp views/kapa/layouts/kapa.rb
   ```